PVC Membrane | Tensile Membrane Structure Materials

 - UV stable

-- coating with long-term protection against soiling and premature ageing.
+- Coated for long-term protection against soiling and premature ageing

 - Weather tight